Inspiring figures of history: Jeanne d’Arc

 Visiting North France

-France is one of my favorite destinations for educational leave and recreation.
+France is one of my favorite destinations for holidays and broadening my horizon about history.

 I visited Germany’s western neighbor probably more than a dozen times the recent years, especially the south, but the northern and central regions of France as well.